ccmywish/chlog/who_use_what.md

 - https://github.com/rspec/rspec-core/blob/main/Changelog.md

-They use `Deprecations` rather than our `Deprecated`, we'll use this in v1.2 and v1.2+
+They use `Deprecations` rather than our `Deprecated`, I'll use this in v1.2 and v1.2+

 <br>